What Is Stoicism? A Simple Guide for Beginners

 Modern Revival: 20th Century to Present

-After centuries of decline, Stoicism experienced a remarkable revival in the 20th century.
-Cognitive Behavioral Therapy (CBT), one of the most effective forms of psychotherapy, draws heavily from Stoic principles.
-Modern authors like Ryan Holiday and Donald Robertson have made Stoicism accessible to millions worldwide.
+After centuries of reduced influence, Stoicism experienced a remarkable revival in the 20th century.
+Cognitive Behavioural Therapy (CBT) — one of the most researched and effective forms of psychotherapy — draws directly from Stoic principles.
+Aaron Beck, CBT's founder, explicitly credited Epictetus as an influence.
+Modern authors like Ryan Holiday have introduced millions to Stoic concepts through accessible books like The Obstacle Is the Way.

 The 4 Core Stoic Principles (The Cardinal Virtues)

-In practice: Before reacting to a situation, a wise person asks: "What can I learn from this?" and "What would be the most virtuous response?"
+In practice: Before reacting to a situation, ask: "What can I learn from this?" and "What would be the most virtuous response?"

 2. Courage (Andreia)

-In practice: Speaking up against injustice, admitting when you're wrong, or pursuing meaningful goals despite fear of failure.
+In practice: Speaking up against injustice, admitting when you are wrong, or pursuing meaningful goals despite fear of failure.

 3. Justice (Dikaiosyne)

-In practice: Keeping promises, being honest in business dealings, and helping others when you can.
+In practice: Keeping promises, being honest in your dealings, and helping others when you can.

 4. Temperance (Sophrosyne)